dnsimple/dnsimple-support/content/articles/redirector.markdown

 URL to URL redirects can't be done with our URL record.
 Only domains or subdomains can be redirected to complete URLs.

-The following redirect will not work, because you cannot add DNS records to single URLs:
+The following redirect will not work, because you cannot add a url to the name part of the URL record.

     foo.com/blog/ to bar.com/blog

-However, this would work because you can add an URL record for blog.foo.com:
+This would work because you can add an URL record for blog.foo.com:

     blog.foo.com to bar.com/blog

+Note that any path or query information passed by the user will be passed to the resulting URL.
+So if you set up a redirect from blog.foo.com to myfooblog.com then when the user goes to blog.foo.com/awesome_article they will be redirected to myfooblog.com/awesome_article.

 ## Wildcard URL redirects